danielg0/fyp/report.md

 ## Threats to Validity

+We have evaluated our techniques on a small set of benchmarks with relatively short executions compared to those used in research, due to timing constraints.
+It is possible that on longer benchmarks or those with more complex phases, such as SPEC's [@speccpu2017] `gcc` benchmark, there may be long-term periodic behaviour that we don't simulate when we truncate a long checkpoint to a short interval length.

+We didn't consider how different warm-up strategies might affect the accuracy of our techniques.
+As microarchitecture state continues to become more complex with the use of tournament branch predictors and multiple layers of cache, the importance of thorough warming-up before collection of metrics begins will increase.
+Thorough warm-up is at odds with using short interval SimPoints - potential gains in simulation time may be lost if every checkpoint has to be preceeded by millions of instructions of warm-up.

+$k$-means clustering is not the only clustering method that can be used with SimPoint; another, multinomial clustering, can reduce simulation time by finding a smaller set of representative clusters than $k$-means does [@simpoint-clustering].
+The justification we give for checkpoint truncation in {@sec:sub-sampling-using-checkpoint-truncation} relies on $k$-means clustering and does not directly translate to a multinomial clustering approach.

 ## Future Work

 - Incorporating BBV generation into Gem5

 - Could Gem5 output stats periodically rather than just at the end (combine collecting IPC, etc. for the same checkpoint at different intervals).

+## Final Thoughts

 <!--
 # Project Plan